-Saint Francis Woodlands encompasses a beautiful and diverse 27 acres of peaceful wooded property in Staten Island, Richmond County.
-Area residents experience great joy within the woodlands due in part to the wide range of family-based recreational activities available, including wildlife and nature viewing, bird watching, nature photography, as well as hiking through the pleasant maze of Greenbelt Trails.
+Saint Francis Woodlands encompasses a beautiful and diverse 25 acres of peaceful wooded property on Staten Island.
+Popular activities include wildlife and nature viewing, bird watching, and nature photography, as well as hiking through the pleasant maze of Greenbelt Trails.

 For your safety and protection of the resource, the following regulations are in place:

-- No hunting is allowed on any R2 NYS DEC properties
+- No hunting is allowed on any Region 2 NYS DEC properties.

 - Unauthorized use of off-road motorized vehicles is prohibited.
 This includes cars, trucks, ATVs, and motorcycles.